 Scenario 1: Married couple returned from abroad

-However, the relevant three-year rules do not apply to purchases completing by 26 November 2018.
-So you should escape the surcharge if you buy a new house in England intending it to be your only or main home and complete the purchase by 26 November 2018.
-The November 2016 guidance was clearer on this point.
+However, the relevant three-year rules did not apply to purchases completed by 26 November 2018.
+So you should have escaped the surcharge as you bought a new house in England intending it to be your only or main home and completed the purchase by 26 November 2018.
+You could apply to HMRC for a refund of the extra tax paid.

 Scenario 2: Unmarried couple buying a home together

-Answer: So long as you buy your property on or before 26 November 2018, you should not have to pay the surcharge.
-This is because the relevant ‘three-year rules’ (which state you should have sold a previous main residence within the three years prior to the new purchase) only start to apply from that date.
-Up until then, there is no time limit, so the replacement of only or main residence exception should apply to you, despite the fact your sale was four years ago.
+Answer: So long as you complete the purchase of your property within three years of having moved out of your previous home, you should not have to pay the surcharge.
+This is because of the application of the ‘three-year rules’ (which state you should have sold a previous main residence within the three years prior to the new purchase).

 Scenario 3: About to get married and buy home together

 Answer: Yes.
 Because you were not married to each other when your intended sold his house, you cannot rely on his sale to get the benefit of the exception for the replacement of only or main residence.
 It sounds as if you might sell what used to be your only home within three years of the purchase of your first home together.
 You might then be able to claim the surcharge back.

 Scenario 4: Keeping the old house for a while